 Created by Harvard Business School professor Amy Edmondson, the Fearless Organization’s Psychological Safety model provides practical guidance for teams to achieve success in a modern economy that offers a continuous influx of new ideas, by building an environment where critical thought is welcome, not silenced or ridiculed.
 Psychological safety enables mutual respect through candor and openness, setting high standards, and inspiring team members to reach them.
 A psychologically safe organization promotes ongoing learning and adaptability in an ever-changing world.

 “Companies with a trusting workplace perform better,” said Amy Edmondson, author of The Fearless Organization: Creating Psychological Safety in the Workplace for Learning, Innovation, and Growth.
 “Psychological safety isn’t about being nice.
 It’s about giving candid feedback, openly admitting mistakes, and learning from each other.
 That kind of organizational culture is increasingly important in the modern economy.”

-“Noomii’s certified leadership coaches see a correlation between leaders who are struggling with emotional intelligence and a lack of psychological safety in their teams,” said Stephan Wiedner, CEO and Co-Founder Noomii.
+“Noomii’s certified leadership coaches see a correlation between leaders struggling with emotional intelligence and a lack of psychological safety in their teams,” said Stephan Wiedner, CEO and Co-Founder of Noomii.
 “The team assessment tools and interventions now offered by Robert Grossman and our first cohort of Fearless Certified Psychological Safety Coaches can help reduce these barriers to innovation, creativity, and effective teamwork.”